COVID-19 vaccination in Africa: Botswana

 Botswana began its vaccination program on 26 March 2021, initially using the Oxford-AstraZeneca vaccine.
 As of 7 June 2021, Botswana has administered 150,019 doses.

 The entire targeted population had been fully vaccinated by the end of 2021.

 Burkina Faso

-Burkina Faso began its vaccination program on 2 June 2021, initially after received 115,200 doses of the Oxford–AstraZeneca COVID-19 vaccine on 30 May 2021 through COVAX, As of 14 June 2021, 17,775 doses have been administered. followed by 302,400 doses of the Janssen COVID-19 vaccine donated by the United States.
+Burkina Faso began its vaccination program on 2 June 2021, initially after receiving 115,200 doses of the Oxford–AstraZeneca COVID-19 vaccine on 30 May 2021 through COVAX, As of 14 June 2021, 17,775 doses have been administered. followed by 302,400 doses of the Janssen COVID-19 vaccine donated by the United States.

 8% of the targeted population had been fully vaccinated by the end of 2021.

 Burundi

-Burundi's vaccination programme launched on 18 October 2021, initially using 500,000 doses of the Sinopharm BIBP vaccine donated by China.
+Burundi's vaccination program launched on 18 October 2021, initially using 500,000 doses of the Sinopharm BIBP vaccine donated by China.

 According to the World Health Organization, less than 0.1% of the targeted population had been fully vaccinated by the end of 2021.